 Tom and Nadeen Jacobson at firstname.lastname@example.org

 We open up our church four times per year to house, feed, and care for families enrolled in the Families Moving Forward program—an interfaith social service organization that provides emergency shelter to homeless families.
 As a host church, Plymouth Covenant Church provides overnight shelter in our building and volunteers from our congregation create private sleeping rooms for each family, serve meals, and share fellowship with four families.
-Our next hosting week is August 11-18.
-Sign up to volunteer HERE
+Stay tuned for our next host week…

 Who Can Serve?